awsdocs/aws-site-to-site-vpn-user-guide/doc_source/vpn-edit-static-routes.md

 **Note**
 If you have not enabled route propagation for your route table, you must manually update the routes in your route table to reflect the updated static IP prefixes in your Site\-to\-Site VPN connection\.
 For more information, see [\(Virtual private gateway\) Enable route propagation in your route table](SetUpVPNConnections.md#vpn-configure-routing)\.

+For a Site\-to\-Site VPN connection on a transit gateway, you add, modify, or remove the static routes in the transit gateway route table\.
+For more information, see [Transit gateway route tables](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-route-tables.html)\.

 **To add a static route using the command line or API**
 + [CreateVpnConnectionRoute](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/ApiReference-query-CreateVpnConnectionRoute.html) \(Amazon EC2 Query API\)